BaoToan1704/Story-Generation-Using-GPT-2/README.md

 ## Story Generation Using GPT-2 in Hugging Face
 This repository provides an example of how to use the GPT-2 language model in Hugging Face for story generation tasks.
 GPT-2 is a powerful natural language processing model that can generate human-like text, and Hugging Face is a popular open-source library for working with NLP models.

+## Achivement
+- Achieved a high BLEU score of 0.97, indicating a strong similarity between generated stories and human-written texts.

 ## Requirements
 - Python 3.6 or higher
 - Hugging Face transformers library